peachman05/action-recognition-tutorial/README.md

 ## Note
 * The hyperparameters of train.py, evaluate_model.py and webcam.py is located in header of file.
 You can adjust it.
-* If you face out of memory problem when you try to evaluate or train, you can decrease n_batch and n_sequence to reduce memory consumption.
+* If you face the out of memory problem when you try to evaluate or train, you can decrease n_batch and n_sequence to reduce memory consumption.
 I suggest you should not use n_batch = 1 because the accuracy will be very swing and cannot converge